nisathav/Raspberrypi_ROS-Foxy/README.md

 ----------------------
 1. connect the raspberry pi to the same wifi and the PC.
 2. install arduino ide in the raspberry pi
-3. install the following repository `git clone https://github.com/joshnewans/ros_arduino_bridge.git` in pi
+3. install the following repository `git clone https://github.com/joshnewans/ros_arduino_bridge.git` in pi.
+To clone branch of any repository use `git clone -b branch_name indigo-devel https://github.com/example/repository.git`
 4. open visual studio in pc and install the `Remote - SSH` extension
 5. click the little arrow on the bottom left corner -> select `connect to host...` -> enter `ssh nisath@192.168.8.144`
 6. select `open folder` -> `ros_arduino_bridge/ros_arduino_firmware/src/libraries/ROSArduinoBridge` -> the files we are accessing is actually on the pi
 7. go to extensions -> `Arduino` -> clear the things in the search bar -> select and right click on the installed Arduino extension
-8. go to extension settings -> open terminal in the vscode -> ls -l 'which arduino'
+8. go to extension settings -> open terminal in the vscode -> ls -l `which arduino`
 9. the above code will return a path copy it and paste it in the `Arduino: Path`
-10. `Ctrl-Shift-P` to open command palette and type `reload`
+10. `Ctrl-Shift-P` to open command palette and type `reload the window`
+11. select OUTPUT and Arduino to the OUTPUT terminal
+12. select the serial port, board and programmer.
+Install the board in case needed
+13. `Ctrl-Shift-P` to open command palette and type arduino sketch to upload the sketch
+14. go to vscode and add the following line `"board":"arduino:avr:uno`
+15.

 Power up LIDAR
 -------------